Xyfir/Documentation/xyfir-books/help.md

 ### Advanced Searches

-You can also use advanced search queries using the following syntax: `field:value field2:value_with_spaces ...`
+You can also use advanced search queries using the following syntax: `field:value "field2:search with spaces" ...`

 In this example, xyBooks will return any books whose `field` property contains `value`, *AND* whose `field2` property contains `value with spaces`.
-As you can see, if your search query contains spaces, you must replace the space with an underscore character.
+As you can see, if your search query contains spaces, you must enclose the entire search within double quotes.
+The search value cannot contain double quotes.

-A better, real-world example would be: `title:Huckleberry_Finn authors:Mark_Twain`.
+A better, real-world example would be: `"title:Huckleberry Finn" "authors:Mark Twain"`.
 This will only return books whose `title` property contains `Huckleberry Finn` and whose `authors` (always plural) property contains `Mark Twain`.

 Available search fields are:
 - `author_sort` - *string*